dianavodopivec/dianavodopivec/README.md

 <p>
 <br>

 Hello!
 I'm <strong>Diana Vodopivec</strong>.
 Enthusiastic <strong>Front-End developer</strong> focused on building modern and interactive applications using <strong>JavaScript, TypeScript and React</strong>.
-I bring a unique perspective to development, experienced with GSAP, Three.js, and all things animation.
-I also enjoy designing 3D models in Blender and Spline.
+I bring a unique perspective to development, experienced with <strong>GSAP, Three.js, and all things animation</strong>.
+I also enjoy designing 3D models in <strong>Blender and Spline</strong>.

 </p>